Quality

 contingency plans

-A document that lists strategies for providing a continuity of supply in the event of key equipment failures.
+A strategy for providing a continuity of supply in the event of key equipment failures.
 Contingency plans are periodically tested and reviewed by management.

 continual improvement